 Cottage Pie (pictured on the right).
 Made with minced beef and vegetables topped with mashed potato.

 English breakfast.
 Eggs, bacon, sausages, fried bread, mushrooms, baked beans.

-Black Pudding (pictured on the left).
+Black Pudding.
 Also called Blood Pudding.
 Looks like a black sausage.
 It is made from dried pigs blood and fat.
 Eaten at breakfast time.